kawasaki/pyscrlink/README.md

    Bluetooth 4.0 controller supports BLE.
 If your PC does not have it, need to plug USB Bluetooth 4.0 adapter.

+   Note: BLED112 USB dongle with Bluegiga BGAPI is not supported.

 2. Install required packages.

     ```sh